Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Continuous metric problem for periodic point sets and crystals

-(\ref{pro:metric}a) $d$ is continuous : if $Q$ is obtained from a periodic point set $S$ by perturbing every point of $S$ by at most $\ep$, then $d(S,Q)\leq C\ep$ for a fixed constant $C$ and all $S,Q\subset\R^n$;
+(\ref{pro:metric}a) $d$ is Lipschitz continuous : there is a constant $\la>0$ such that, for any sufficiently small $\ep>0$, if $Q$ is obtained from any periodic set $S\subset\R^n$ by perturbing each point of $S$ within its $\ep$-neighborhod, then $d(S,Q)\leq \la\ep$;

-(\ref{pro:metric}b) $d(S,Q)$ is computed or approximated in polynomial time in $\max\{|S|,|Q|\}$, where the sizes $|S|,|Q|$ are the numbers of points in motifs of $S,Q$, respectively. \bs \end{pro}
+(\ref{pro:metric}b) $d(S,Q)$ is computed or approximated (up to an explicit error factor) in a time that has a polynomially upper bound in the sizes of motifs of $S,Q$. \bs \end{pro}

-Problem~\ref{pro:metric} was recently resolved for periodic sequences \cite{kurlin2022computable} but remained open in higher dimensional for general periodic sets.
-For lattices in $\R^2$, continuous metrics were defined in \cite{kurlin2022mathematics,bright2021geographic}.
-For lattices in $\R^3$, the research is progressing in \cite{kurlin2022complete, bright2021welcome}.

-Problem~\ref{pro:metric} goes beyond a complete classification due to (\ref{pro:metric}a).
-Indeed, any metric $d$ detects all non-isometric sets $S\not\cong Q$ by checking if $d(S,Q)\neq 0$.
-Detecting $S\not\cong Q$ gives only a discontinuous metric $d$, for example, $d(S,Q)=1$ for any non-isometric $S\not\cong Q$ and $d(S,Q)=0$ for any isometric $S\cong Q$.
-Theorem~\ref{thm:lower_bound} will prove a lower bound for $d$.
+Problem~\ref{pro:metric} can be widened to any real data (instead of crystals) and equivalences (instead of isometry).
+Condition~(\ref{pro:metric}a) goes beyond a complete classification of periodic point sets modulo isometry.
+Indeed, any metric $d$ satisfying (\ref{pro:metric}a) detects all non-isometric sets $S\not\simeq Q$ by checking if $d(S,Q)\neq 0$.
+Conversely, detecting an isometry $S\simeq Q$ gives only a discontinuous metric $d$ , e.g. $d(S,Q)=1$ for any non-isometric $S\not\simeq Q$ and $d(S,Q)=0$ for any $S\simeq Q$.

-Problem~\ref{pro:metric} will be resolved by introducing a continuous metric on complete invariants defined in \cite{anosova2021isometry}.
-The first step introduces in Definition~\ref{dfn:cluster_distance} a boundary-tolerant distance between $\al$-clusters from Definition~\ref{dfn:local_cluster}, which continuously changes when extra points cross a cluster boundary.
-All past attempts to resolve this boundary issue tried to smooth discontinuous functions at a fixed radius.
-The novel idea avoids any cut-off radius and provides an algorithmic max-min formula in Lemma~\ref{lem:max-min_formula} for the boundary-tolerant distance.